LucasPBar/Salifort-People-Analytics/README.md

 ## Ethical Considerations
 This project also reflects on the responsible use of sensitive data, emphasizing privacy, transparency, and bias mitigation throughout the analysis and modeling process.

-## How to Run
-1. Clone the repository
-2. Install dependencies with `pip install -r requirements.txt`
-3. Run the notebooks or scripts located in the `src/` folder